Paddle Florida®

 The run between Weeki Wachee Springs State Park and Rogers Park is a popular weekend destination - the best paddling is on weekdays to avoid the weekend paddlers and tubers.
 The swift current made the downstream trip an easy paddle, and we recommend it for casual paddlers for both the ease of the ride and the beautiful scenery.
 Motorboats are allowed and motor traffic can be busy, with more as the river approaches the Gulf (popular with fishermen).
 Watch also for the river boat that launches from the State Park.

-We paddled the 5.5 miles from Weeki Wachee Springs State Park to Rogers Park, using the Kayak Shack shuttle to drop us off at the state park then paddle downstream.
+We paddled the 5.5 miles from Weeki Wachee Springs State Park downstream to Rogers Park and shuttled back.
+Note that Park rules require using the park concessionaire to launch from within the park.

 We paddled upstream a short distance to the spring, but access is restricted.
 Watch for the tour boats.
 Here, the water is crystal clear.